Anxium/Anxium/README.md

 ### Hi there 🖖

-My name is Axel, i'm a Full Stack Developer at [We Invest Real Estate](https://weinvest.be).
+My name is Axel, i'm a Technical Lead Developer at [We Invest Real Estate](https://weinvest.be).
 I like to keep up with the latest releases of my favorite stacks.

 🔭 In the future, i'd like to have the time to create and contribute to open-source projects.